 26 Automating refers to the use of technology to run the necessary calculations for the measure.
-As discussed later in this document, EPA will work with states to develop an online module, where "with the click of a button" a state would be able to see for example, the translation of priorities to catchments, universe, baseline, and changes in the measure across fiscal years.
-These discussions are currently underway.
+As discussed later in this document, EPA will work with states to develop an online module, where "with the click of a button" a state would be able to see for example, the correspondence of the state assessment units to catchments, as well as the universe, baseline, and changes in the measure across fiscal years.
+These discussions are currently underway as part of the ATTAINS Redesign.